zhiqing-xiao/sn/README.md

 Update on 2023-11-02

 - Section 10.4.2.
 Code 10-2.
 The function·`step()` is wrong.
-Please use the following codes: (The first line and last line does not change.
+Please use the following codes: (The first line and last line are not changed.
 Most of lines are the same as those in Code 10-1, except the lines just before the last line.)

 ```python
     def step(self, observation, reward, terminated):